 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Other Treatments | Lifestyle Changes | Living With Bladder Cancer | Talking to Your Doctor | Resource Guide

 There are different types of radiation therapy, but external beam radiation is used to treat bladder cancer.
 In external beam radiation therapy, radiation is produced by a machine positioned outside the body.
 Short bursts of x-rays are directed at the cancer.
-The radiation oncologist will direct the radiation beam to affect as much cancer (and as little normal tissue) as possible.
+The radiation oncologist will direct the radiation beam to affect as much cancer as possible.

 Radiation of a Tumor